Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Experience with programs (1C, Word, Excel);

-• Ability to handle office equipment;
+• Ability to operate office equipment;

 • Experience in telephone sales (“cold”, “hot” calls);